Cannabis flowers on private prescription: costs and reimbursement

 Cannabisblüten auf Privatrezept: Kosten und Erstattung

-Medical cannabis has received increasing attention in recent years as an alternative treatment for various medical conditions.
+Medical cannabis has received increasing attention in recent years as an alternative treatment method for various medical conditions.
 Since the change in the law in March 2017, which allows doctors in Germany to prescribe cannabis for medical purposes, the use of cannabis flowers has increased significantly.
-These flowers contain natural cannabinoids such as THC (tetrahydrocannabinol) and CBD (cannabidiol), which can have therapeutic effects.
+These Flowers contain natural cannabinoids such as THC (tetrahydrocannabinol) and CBD (cannabidiol), which can have therapeutic effects.

 Overview of medicinal cannabis

 Medicinal cannabis is extracted from the hemp plant (Cannabis sativa or Cannabis indica) and contains over 100 different cannabinoids.
 The two best-known and best-researched cannabinoids are THC and CBD.
 THC is primarily known for its psychoactive effects, but can also relieve pain, reduce nausea and increase appetite.
-CBD, on the other hand, has no psychoactive effects and is valued for its anti-inflammatory, pain-relieving and anxiety-relieving properties.
+CBD, on the other hand, has no psychoactive effects and is valued for its anti-inflammatory, pain-relieving and anxiolytic properties.

 The therapeutic use of cannabis is diverse and includes the treatment of chronic pain, multiple sclerosis, epilepsy and various mental illnesses such as anxiety disorders and depression.
 Doctors prescribe cannabis when conventional therapies are not sufficiently effective or cause too many side effects.